magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/cpp.md

 # Building CSP for C++

-This page details how to build foundation locally and build the C++ DLLs.
+This page details how to build CSP and its associated C++ DLLs locally.

 ## Prerequisites